4GeeksAcademy/AMH-proyecto-final/README.md

   - `processed` - Contains processed data.
   - `scalers` - Stores scaler files used to normalize data for user requests.
 - `models` - This folder contains the trained predictive models saved as `.h5` files.
-- `src` - This folder contains the project's source code, with various scripts for managing data flow and user interaction:
+- `src` - This folder contains the project's source code, with various scripts for managing data flow and testing scripts:
   - `Procesado de datos` - Scripts related to data cleaning and preprocessing.
   - `Procesado de modelos` - Contains scripts that perform training and evaluation of predictive models.
   - `Procesos prueba` - Folder for testing scripts of models and WebStreamlit.
   - `StreamlitAntes.py` - Previous version of the Streamlit web application code.
   - `WebStreamlit.py` - Updated version of the web application implemented in Streamlit, allowing users to interact with the models and predict electricity consumption.
+- `stremalit` - This folder contains the code for creating the web interface for user interaction:
+  - `pages` - Scripts related to the display and interaction with each of the different web pages on Streamlit Share.
+  - `style` - Contains a single .css file that allows customization of the web content.
+  - `funciones.py` - A file that stores all the necessary functions for user interaction with the desired predictions.
+  - `mainStreamlit.py` - The main file for managing the web application.
 - `requirements.txt` - File containing the necessary dependencies and libraries to run the project.

 ## Dependency Installation